 a y 2.
 5. 6.

-I chose dataframe-append as the name because alists, which are at the heart of dataframes, are straightforwardly combined with append in Chez Scheme.
+I chose dataframe-append as the name because lists are straightforwardly combined with append in Scheme.

 Split